Britannia Row Productions & Britannia Row Productions Training

 For details email firstname.lastname@example.org for further information.

-At January's first ever LSA session Britannia Row Productions’ General Manager, Nicola Amoruso, made an introduction to LSA followed by a mixing master class by Marcel Van Limbeek.
+At our first ever LSA session Britannia Row Productions’ General Manager, Nicola Amoruso, made an introduction to LSA followed by a mixing master class by Marcel Van Limbeek.

 Sherif El Barbari and Tony Szabo of L-Acoustics gave us a great overview on L-ISA and Immersive Audio on 10th October.
 Tony travelled from France that day and returned the next day specifically to give us the talk.
 Our thanks go out to L-Acoustics, Tony and Sherif for a most informative evening.
 So far we have used L-ISA immersive audio on the Classic Brits and Julia & Angus Stone, both shows at the Royal Albert Hall back in June and on some Childish Gambino dates in the U.S in September.